Non-statutory site designations

 Local Wildlife Sites (formerly known as Sites of Nature Conservation Importance - SNCIs) are non-statutory sites that contain features of substantive nature conservation value.
 They are identified and selected locally using agreed criteria and detailed ecological surveys.

 Sussex has over 600 Local Wildlife Sites covering approximately 5% of the county.
 Most Local Wildlife Sites in Sussex were originally surveyed and designated in the in the early 1990s as part of a partnership between local planning authorities and conservation bodies.
 In the intervening years there have been different arrangements in place across East Sussex, West Sussex and the unitary authority of Brighton & Hove for managing the Local Wildlife Site systems; with differing levels of resources available.

 In 2015, West Sussex County Council transferred lead responsibility for the West Sussex Local Wildlife Site system to Sussex Biodiversity Record Centre.
 At that time the system was unfunded.

-Information on existing Local Wildlife Sites in Sussex can be accessed through our data request service: https://sxbrc.org.uk/services/dataRequests.php.
+Information about existing Local Wildlife Sites in Sussex can be accessed through our data request service: https://sxbrc.org.uk/services/dataRequests.php.

 Notable Road Verges or Designated Wildlife Verges

 East Sussex County Council (ESCC) commissioned SxBRC to conduct surveys of the East Sussex Designated Wildlife Verges over the summer of 2016.

 ‘Designated Wildlife Verge’ is a non-statutory designation which identifies highway verges in East Sussex that have wildlife habitat significance.
 The sites are identified on the ground by marker posts, installed by ESCC, which ensure the Wildlife Verges are recognised by those responsible for managing them.